abouchard-ds/QA.d/README.md

 ## Acknowledgments

-This program was created as a simple exercise to practice bash with zenity.
+This project was created as a simple exercise to practice bash with zenity.
 Most zenity features are tested in this script.
 This was created from scratch without researching other programs would could do the same.